-An applicant seeking to participate in a development as a state-certified CHDO must submit the CHDO Certification Application by the deadline indicated in the Program Calendar.
+An applicant seeking to participate in a development as a state-certified CHDO (meaning they will be applying for the CHDO set-aside HOME funds from OHFA for the development) must submit the CHDO Certification Application by the deadline indicated in the Program Calendar.
 Those elements of the certification that can be completed prior to the organization's association with a particular project, such as confirming proper board composition, nonprofit status, mission to provide affordable housing, target/service areas, and involving the community and assessing housing development experience will be evaluated prior to the submission of the HTC proposal application.